 With an increasing number of folk doing a 3.7v li-ion battery conversion on Petzl Duo, we thought we ought to pull up our big girl pants and have a go at it!

-It was more straightforward than we recall from when we last attempted this, but still requires some basic skills and is probably not for the faint hearted.
+It was more straightforward than we recall from when we last attempted this, but still requires some basic skills and is probably not for the faint hearted or technically challenged!
 We have posted some photos and guidance below.
 If you need to ask us futher questions then this probably isn't for you.
 Just saying ;-)

 CustomDUO v42 and Simple LED upgrade modules operate fine from 3.7v li-ion.
 In fact better than from AAs, as the power density of 18650 Li-ion cells is greater and will realise the highest outputs from the LED modules for longer !!

 We used 2x Panasonic NCR18650b 3400mAh 18650 cells wired in parallel, 1s2p, to provide 3.7v 6800mAh battery.
 The batteries were wired with a protection circuit PCB, which is important.
-Two cells fit easily into the battery box shell, but note that they are a very snug fit at the battery box lid (see photo).
+Two cells fit into the battery box shell, but note that they are a very snug fit at the battery box lid (see photo).
+It might be necessary to hunt around for the right cells for the job, as there can be dimensional variations.

 We used JST connectors on silicone leads for this conversion, as these can readily accommodate the current level required.
 Cheap leads and connectors are best avoided.
 It is best to make sure that this is not the weakest link in a robust solution.
 We used a cable tie at the base of the main lamp cable to ensure that it does not pull out of the box, and then simply flowed some epoxy resin into this corner of the box to seal.
 There is likely other equally or more effective approaches, but we were not minded to waste too much time on our conversion.